 - Protect plants from cold weather under lightweight spun poly row covers supported by wire hoops.
 Cold nights will cause blossoms to drop producing bushy plants without pods.

-- Common okra pest enemies include aphids, corn earworms, and flea beetles.
+- Common okra pest enemies include aphids which excrete a sticky substance called honeydew which attracts ants, corn earworms, and flea beetles.

-Interplanting: Plant okra with basil, cucumbers, eggplants, melons, peppers.
+Interplanting: Plant okra with basil, cucumbers, eggplants, melons, and peppers.

 Container Growing: Choose a 15-gallon container for growing okra.

 Okra Planting Calendar

 - 6-4 weeks before the last frost in spring: start seed indoors.